Igor-ad/laravel_work_time/README.md

 {
     "errors": {
         "machine": [
-            "The selected worker is invalid."
+            "The selected machine is invalid."
         ]
     }
 }